Saturday, 30 August 2025

 A super train!
 In true Chinese fasion people line up at the allocated spot to board each carriage

-Today we boarded a train to travel the recently completed 750km rail link from Luang Prabang, Laos to Kunming, China.
+Saying goodbye to Laos and Luang Prabang, today we boarded a train to travel the recently completed 750km rail link from Laos to Kunming, China.
 I was very happy to be leaving the hot humid weather of southern regions behind us for the more temperate climate of the higher altitudes of Southern China.
-Whizzing through tunnel after tunnel, we climbed into higher and higher country into the Yunnan Province.
-Because of its high-altitude plateau location and year-round mild climate, Kunming, its capital, is famously known as the ‘produce capital’ of China, a major food, agricultural, and culinary centre supplying a vast variety of vegetables and flowers to the rest of China.
+Whizzing through tunnel after tunnel, we climbed to higher and higher country into the Yunnan Province.
+Because of its high-altitude plateau location and year-round mild climate, Kunming, Yunnan's capital, is famously known as the ‘produce capital’ of China.
+It is a major food, agricultural, and culinary centre supplying a vast variety of vegetables and flowers to the rest of China.
 Our Kunming local guide welcomed us to what she called the ‘City of Eternal Spring’ and the weather was indeed balmy.
-We had arrived in Kunming.
+We had arrived in Kunming, in China!

 Acres of greenhouses